embesozzi/keycloak-openfga-workshop/README.md

     * Store Web Application is integrated with Keycloak by OpenID Connect
     * Store API is protected by OAuth 2.0 and it utilizes the OpenFGA SDK for FGA

+Another cool feature of custom extension is its capability to discover the OpenFGA authorization model and determine which events are handled.
+This gives you the flexibility to choose your authorization model, whether it’s RBAC, GBAC, or both 🙌.

 # How to install?
 ## Prerequisites